 A wire carrying AC or DC current passes through the core, generating a magnetic field, which induces voltage on the wire winding wrapped around the core.
 This gives a voltage measurement proportional to the current in the wire, and current can be measured using this probe.
 These are typically even more expensive than differential voltage probes and can range up to 100 A in educational labs.
 Many educators and researchers replace them with sensing resistors that have very low but accurate resistance.
 Sensing resistors pass current proportional to the voltage across their terminals, and by Ohm’s law, measuring the voltage while knowing the accurate resistance gives an accurate approximation of the current.

+Connect the regular probe terminals to the alligator side of the function generator’s output.

+Turn on the function generator output.

-onEach scope may have a different approach to adjust the display, but all common scopes have two major divisions to set.
-On the x-axis (time-axis), divisions resemble a certain period of time and can vary from μs per division to several seconds per division.- Use the volts/div knob to adjust which divisions on the y-axis show volt readings.
+Adjust the time axis scale by using the sec/div knob on the scope to zoom in and out of the displayed channel 1 waveform.
+Each scope may have a different approach to adjust the display, but all common scopes have two major divisions to set.
+On the x-axis (time-axis), divisions resemble a certain period of time and can vary from μs per division to several seconds per division.

+Adjust the y-axis of channel 1 by using the channel 1 knob.
+Use the volts/div knob to adjust which divisions on the y-axis show volt readings.
 Each waveform has a unique y-axis scaling knob.

-Press the This can also be used to find the measurements of the mean, root mean square (RMS), and period of a signal.
+Press the “measure” feature button on the scope to measure the frequency and peak-to-peak of the displayed waveform on channel 1.
+This can also be used to find the measurements of the mean, root mean square (RMS), and period of a signal.

 Press “math” ” to use mathematical functions, such as addition, subtraction, or more advanced functions using more than one waveform displayed on the scope.
 For example, it is useful to show the product of instantaneous voltage and current in order to see instantaneous power.

 Trigger manually by adjusting the “trigger” knob, or automatically by pressing “Set level to 50%”.
 Select the scope channel from which all waveform displays are triggered.
 By using the appropriate trigger level, the jitter in the displayed waveforms is eliminated, so all waveforms look stationary and clean.